GDS System: What Is It, Types, Major GDS Systems, How to Use and Choose

 What Is a GDS System?

 A Global Distribution System, or GDS, is an online platform exclusively for companies within the travel industry.
-It all started with air distribution as we briefly mentioned above, but with time GDSs were able to connect travel agencies with other service providers such as cruise lines, hotels, car rentals, etc. If some new type of travel emerges in the future, like space travel, we bet GDSs will add them to their inventory asap.
+It all started with air distribution, as we briefly mentioned above, but with time GDSs were able to connect travel agencies with other service providers such as cruise lines, hotels, car rentals, etc. If some new type of travel emerges in the future, like space travel, we bet GDSs will add it to their inventory asap.

 What Key Features Does Any GDS Booking System Have?